 Representative Professional Activities and Achievements

 Professor Bruhl teaches and writes on statutory interpretation, federal courts, and the legislative process.
 His scholarly publications have appeared in many of the nation's leading law journals.
 He was elected to the American Law Institute in 2014.
 He has offered expert commentary for television, radio, magazines, and national wire services.Professor Bruhl received his J.D. degree from Yale Law School.
 While at Yale, he served as Book Reviews Editor for the Yale Law Journal and also worked on the Yale Law & Policy Review and the Yale Journal of Law & the Humanities.
 Professor Bruhl holds a master's degree in political theory from the University of Cambridge.
 After law school, Professor Bruhl clerked for Chief Judge Carolyn Dineen King on the United States Court of Appeals for the Fifth Circuit.
 He then worked as a litigation associate in the Washington DC office of Jenner & Block LLP.
 His work focused on federal appellate litigation and included cases involving election law, the First Amendment, federal Indian law, and copyright infringement over online peer-to-peer file-sharing services.
 He is admitted to practice law in the District of Columbia and New York.
 Before joining the William & Mary faculty in 2015, Professor Bruhl taught at the University of Houston Law Center and served as a visiting professor at the University of Texas School of Law.
+He is a recipient of the Plumeri Award for Faculty Excellence for 2017.

 - The Jurisdiction Canon, ___ Vand.
 L. Rev. ___ (forthcoming).
 SSRN.